EpiK-Protocol/cayley/docs/configuration.md

 ## Recommended Configuration

-By default, Cayley is using the `memstore` store. `memstore` works best for datasets that can fit into the memory of the machine and workloads which doesn't require persistency.
+By default, Gateway is using the `memstore` store. `memstore` works best for datasets that can fit into the memory of the machine and workloads which doesn't require persistency.
 For large datasets and/or workloads with require persistency it is recommended to use the `bolt` store.

 ## Configuration Options